dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 ### Requirements
 - Mysql 5.7+
 - Create database `foo` in your local machine
-- Create a table `source` with three integer columns (a,b,c) in `foo`
+- Create a table `bar` with three integer columns (a,b,c) in `foo`
 - Test task should be completed in PHP 7.3/7.4

 ### Test task
-1. Fill the table `source` with 1 million rows where:
+1. Fill the table `bar` with 1 million rows where:
     - column `a` contains the numbers from 1 to 1e6
     - column `b` contains a % 3
     - column `c` contains a % 5
-2. Create an endpoint `/dbs/foo/tables/source/csv` which upon a `GET` request responds with the contents of the corresponding table serialized as CSV and using HTTP chunked encoding.
+2. Create an endpoint `/databases/foo/tables/bar/csv` which upon a `GET` request responds with the contents of the corresponding table serialized as CSV and using HTTP chunked encoding.
-3. Create an endpoint `/dbs/foo/tables/source/json` which upon a `GET` request with parameters `page` and `page_size` responds with paginated contents of the corresponding table serialized as JSON.
+3. Create an endpoint `/databases/foo/tables/bar/json` which upon a `GET` request with parameters `page` and `page_size` responds with paginated contents of the corresponding table serialized as JSON.
 The endpoint must return a JSON array containing objects, which represent the table rows.
 4. Write tests.

 ### Nice to have